 Broadcasting programs prepare students for careers as writers, editors, producers and reporters in the broadcasting industry.
-In the Greensboro area, three institutions offer degree programs in majors related to the field.
-Check out a table of statistics on the colleges for comparison, and then read an overview of the coursework and hands-on learning opportunities at the schools.
+In the Greensboro area, five institutions offer degree programs in majors related to the field.
+Check out a table of statistics on three of these colleges for comparison, and then read an overview of the coursework and hands-on learning opportunities at these schools.

-- North Carolina A&T State University, located in downtown Greensboro, offers journalism and mass communications bachelor's degree programs that allow students to pursue concentrations in broadcasting or electronic media.
+- North Carolina A&T State University, located about three miles from downtown Greensboro, offers journalism and mass communications bachelor's degree programs that allow students to pursue careers in broadcasting.

 Comparison of Schools

 Campus environment, tuition costs, acceptance rates, enrollment figures -- all of these can play a role in your decision on where to study broadcasting in the Greensboro area.
 Get specifics on these and several other factors in the table below.